 Keep an eye on the Last Page column and, if one particular page comes up time and time again, go and check it on your website to make sure customers aren't reaching a stumbling block.
 Don't rely on them to let you know as most will just get frustrated and go elsewhere, rather than spending the time to contact you.

-Uncompleted orders will remain in Orders in Progress for 30 days.
+Uncompleted orders will remain in Unfinished Orders for 30 days.
 This allows the customer to come back and complete the order during this time, which is why we don't recommend deleting any orders from in here.
 If you turn on the Abandoned Basket Email option on in Configuration > Orders this will send out an email to the customer after a set number of days to remind them that their order is still available should they want to complete it.
 You can change the wording of this email within the Language Manager within the Email Content section.